$\bar{D}^{0}D^{0*}$ $(D^{0}\bar{D}^{0*})$ System in QCD-Improved Many Body Potential: Introduction

-In the last few years important progress has been made as far as charmonium spectroscopy is concerned.
-The many missing states, which were expected in quark model, has been seen.
-Furthermore some unexpected states has also been discovered experimentally which are challenging the quark model seriously.
-These newly born states were given names alphabetically as XYZ \cite{Shi-Lin Zhu}.
-An important member of this family is the meson $X(3872)$ which is now generally considered \cite{y Dong and a Faessler}as a mixture of $D^{o}\overline{D}_{o}^{*}$, $D^{+}\overline{D}_{-}^{*}$ and $c\bar{c}$.
-Any effort to understand it, thus, should understand many quantities composed of combinations of its components.
-A direct lattice study of it would have to calculate many corresponding Wilson loops before arriving at any conclusion.
-A more manageable route could be to make separate models of its components, find out their consequences and then combine the models to understand $X(3872)$ or other mesons with a complex structure like that.
-If separate models use Hamiltonians, then for combining the components of $X(3872)$ the suitable choice perhaps remains a non-relativistic quantum-mechanics-based formalism.
+It is necessary to find testable implications of these improvements at the meson level in form of multiquark energies (binding) and meson-meson cross-sections.
+Without these improvements, the $\bar{D}^{0}D^{0*}$ and its coupling to $\omega J/\psi$ or $\rho J/\psi$ has been studied \cite{Wong Swanson Barnes,Wong Swanson 01,Cheuk-Yin Wong}.
+Ref. \cite{Wong Swanson Barnes,Wong Swanson 01} report the resulting $\rho J/\psi$ to $\bar{D}^{0}D^{0*}$ cross sections, along with many others.
+Ref. \cite{Cheuk-Yin Wong} reports meson-meson potential and eigenvalues for $D\bar{D}^*$ and $B\bar{B}^*$ four-quark states and find molecular states in the resulting combinations.
+We are now calculating revised implications for the $\bar{D}^{0}D^{0*}$ system.
+These implications address some experimental issues of wide interest, for example understanding exotic mesons \cite{Godfrey,Close Vijande 04,Shi-Lin Zhu}.
+An important such state is the meson $X(3872)$ which is now generally considered \cite{y Dong and a Faessler,Ortega and Segovia PRD, Bugg, Eitchen Lane, Voloshin 05,Lee I W and Faessler A and Gutsche T and Lyubovitskij V E,Kalashnikova Yu S and Nefediev A V} as a mixture of $\bar{D}^{0}D^{0*}$, $D^{+}D^{-*}$ and $c\bar{c}$.
+Any effort to understand it, thus, should understand quantities depending upon its components.
+A direct lattice QCD study of it would have to calculate many Wilson loops before arriving at any conclusion.
+A more manageable route could be to make separate models of its components, find out their consequences and then combine the models to understand $X(3872)$.
+Our work is the first step in this scheme; we take up $\bar{D}^{0}D^{0*}$ system whose flavor content has an overlap with both isovector $\rho J/\psi$ and isoscalar $\omega J/\psi$ and we study its coupling to both channels.

-Here we take the first step in this scheme and concentrate on models of $D^{o}\overline{D}_{o}^{*}$.
-This is a two quarks two antiquarks molecule.
-We have already worked on meson-meson molecules \cite{M. Imran Jamil and Bilal Masud}.
-But that work did not take into account the spin and flavour degrees of freedoms.
-We now specialize the formalism developed to the charm, anticharm quarks along with lighter ones.
-That is what we have to do study the $D^{o}\overline{D}_{o}^{*}$ system.
-(Perhaps it is worth mentioning here that there are other meson molecules worth studying as well.
-Rather the strong candidates for meson molecules or tetraquark states belong to light scalars \cite{R. L. Jaffe} \cite{G. 't Hooft G. Isidori} \cite{J. R. Pelaez} as well as some hidden charm resonances \cite{E. S. Swanson 6} e.g. $X(3872)$, $Y(4260)$, $Y(4140)$ and $Z^{+}(4430)$.
-Some times a common name 'tetraquark' is used for both the types ($q\bar{q}q\bar{q}$ and $\bar{q}\bar{q}qq$) because the lattice methods do not distinguish between the two types \cite{Sasa Prelovsek}.